bivor-adrito/nodejs_season_3/readme.md

             lName => Doe

     - Authentication
-        - Step 1: Adjust the create user
-            --User--
-            fname => John
-            lname => Doe
-            email
-            password => Never directly save to database => always encrypt password
+        - Step 1: Adjust the create user [DONE] --User-- fname => John lname => Doe email password => Never directly save to database => always encrypt password
         - Step 2: Login
-            1. There will be 2 types
+            1. There will be 2 types [DONE]
                 a.
 Email
                     - email + password
                     if email and password are verified => return => accessToken and refreshToken